Popular Searches:

 LLCs are usually the best choice for minimizing risk.
 You’ll need to file with your state, but most charge less than $200.
 LLCs also have some different tax structures and reporting fees to consider.

-With your business name established, you can register for state and federal tax numbers, licenses and permits.
-Getting your tax number is simple, and you can head to the websites for your state and the Internal Revenue Service to get started.
+When you start a landscaping business and have your business name established, the next step is to register for state and federal tax numbers, as well as any necessary licenses and permits.
+Obtaining a tax number is a straightforward process—visit your state’s website and the Internal Revenue Service website to get started.

 From the IRS, you’ll get an employer identification number, also called a federal tax identification number.
 It works like a Social Security number for your business.
 You’ll use this number to file taxes and open a business bank account.